Giles Coke: Coaching career

 Following the end of his playing contract, Coke made an immediate return to Grimsby Town as a development coach.

 Grimsby chairman Jason Stockwood hailed Coke on his appointment saying "I've been working with Giles on a couple of projects outside his playing.
 I'm trying to think of how you help players transition post their football careers.

 What he did for us last year in the locker room was pretty clear and Paul couldn't speak highly [enough] of him as a character, as a professional.
 So that was the first thing.
 And then we've had some interactions around just trying to think about how we help people transition with all the skills that they've got that are transferable.
 We haven't got an answer for that yet.
 But Giles showed great capacity and intellect for taking stuff on beyond the playing side of the game.
 Neil Woods and the staff at the academy are doing an amazing job at developing players.
 But we thought: 'how do we bridge that gap between the development players and the first team?
 So Paul came to us with that recommendation.
 It was an easy yes with the sort of character he is, the way that Paul thinks he can play a positive influence on the first team squad as well, it seemed like an easy yes for us."

 On 12 July 2022, Coke played for Grimsby in a 6-1 behind the closed doors friendly victory over Hull City U23s.

 It was announced that Coke would depart his coaching role at Grimsby at the end of the 2022–23 season.

-Coke would return to Sheffield Wednesday as the assistant manager to the U18 side.
-In July 2025, with first-team manager Danny Röhl not returning for pre-season training, Coke was asked to take training for the first-team alongside Andy Holdsworth.
-This would continue into the season following the appointment of Henrik Pedersen as first team manager.
+He rejoined Sheffield Wednesday as an assistant coach to the U18 side in 2024, later becoming the U21 manager.
+In July 2025, with first-team manager Danny Röhl not returning for pre-season training, Coke was asked to take training for the first-team alongside fellow academy coach Andy Holdsworth.
+Following the appointment of Henrik Pedersen as first team manager, he would take on a full time coaching role with the first team as well as manager of the club’s Under-21s.